Władysław III of Poland: Crusade against the Muslim Ottomans, 1443–1444

-On 15 April 1444, at the diet in Buda and in the presence of Cardinal Cesarini, Władysław swore to renew the war against Turkish infidels in the coming summer.
+On 15 April 1444, at the diet in Buda and in the presence of Cardinal Cesarini, Władysław III swore to renew the war against Turkish infidels in the coming summer.
 Similar promises were made to the Venetian delegates, the Signoria of Florence and to the Kingdom of Bosnia.
-Philip the Good of Burgundy was also a generous benefactor to the Christian cause.
-Simultaneously, Władysław engaged Stojka Gisdanić and dispatched him to Edirne as an envoy and mediator in peace talks with the Ottomans.
+Philip the Good, Duke of Burgundy was also a generous benefactor to the Christian cause.
+Simultaneously, Władysław III engaged Stojka Gisdanić and dispatched him to Edirne as an envoy and mediator in peace talks with the Ottomans.
 In June 1444, the fleet of Francesco Condulmer and Alvise Loredan was ready to sail and by mid-July arrived at Methoni, Messenia, in modern-day Greece.
 Murad already crossed into Asia Minor by this time and the fleet was tasked with preventing re-entry by holding the strait against him.

 In August, a Polish assembly at Piotrków implored him to make peace with the Ottomans, dissatisfied with the level of taxes raised for the war and believing that Murad's terms could be lucrative.
 The Poles were convinced that this would encourage Władysław to leave the Balkans, return to Poland and re-establish himself there as king.
 Meanwhile, Cesarini sent letters of progress to Cyriacus of Ancona, who was staying in Constantinople; he then translated them from Latin into Greek for John VIII Palaiologos, Byzantine emperor.
-The Byzantines were ecstatic of the news brought by Cesarini, as were the Genoese colonies and Pera (Galata).
+The Byzantines were ecstatic about the news brought by Cesarini, as were the Genoese colonies and Pera (Galata).
 Cyriacus also distributed letters to Neapolitan nobility and to Alfonso V of Aragon, urging them to join the campaign.
 The victory of Jean de Lastic and his Knights Hospitaller in the Siege of Rhodes contributed to the general euphoria surrounding the crusade.

 In mid-August 1444, the Peace of Szeged was ratified in Oradea (Várad).
-However, Władysław abjured his oath and the war continued; on 20 September 1444 the king and Hunyadi crossed the Danube, beginning the army's march to the shores of the Black Sea to make contact with the allied fleet.
-The Pope annulled and released Gjergj Arianiti from peace he made with the Turks; Arianiti was then able to march with his troops to Macedonia and fight alongside the Christians if required.
+However, Władysław III abjured his oath and the war continued; on 20 September 1444, the king and Hunyadi crossed the Danube, beginning the army's march to the shores of the Black Sea to make contact with the allied fleet.
+The Pope annulled and released Gjergj Arianiti from the peace he made with the Turks; Arianiti was then able to march with his troops to Macedonia and fight alongside the Christians if required.
 At this time, Murad concluded a favourable peace treaty with Ibrahim II of Karaman, who threatened Anatolia from the south.
 It allowed the Turks to focus their attention and resources on advancing into Europe; in late October 1444 he crossed the Bosphorus while the Christian fleet was stalled from adverse winds, and the Venetians did not make an effort to prevent that.
 Scholar Poggio Bracciolini appraised that as the true cause of the crusade's early failure.
 Genoese merchants and sailors were also accused of corruption and accepting bribes from Murad.
 According to witnesses, the Ottoman troops outnumbered the combined Christian forces and quickly marched to the Black Sea without a delay.